-Residency provides the opportunity to solidify clinical and teaching skills, as well as to learn how to lead a medical team.
-Junior residency will provide the first opportunity for residents to supervise the housestaff teams on the general medical services as well as in the medical and cardiac intensive care units.
-Senior residency will provide a time to consolidate and refine these skills with attendings providing increasing grades of autonomy.
+Residency solidifies clinical and teaching skills and allows trainees to experience leadership of a medical team.
+Junior residency provides the first opportunity for residents to supervise housestaff teams on general medical services and in the medical and cardiac intensive care units.
+Senior residency promotes consolidation and refinement of these skills, with attendings allowing increasing autonomy.
 The resident on the service is looked on as the team leader and assumes primary responsibility for teaching of the team.

-Residency also provides the resident opportunities for increased elective time for sampling subspecialty rotations to both assist in career planning and provide additional specialty training in areas of interest.
-The elective opportunities are diverse ranging from electrophysiology to musculoskeletal medicine to health policy.
-Residents also have the opportunity to participate in one of several “tracks” within the residency program if interested in additional specific training resources and experiences
+Residency also provides opportunities for increased elective time to sample subspecialty rotations.
+This assists is career planning and provides additional specialty training in areas of interest.
+The elective opportunities are diverse, ranging from electrophysiology to musculoskeletal medicine to health policy.
+Residents also have the opportunity to participate in one of several “tracks” within the residency program if interested in additional specific training resources and experiences.

 Teaching as a Resident

 As mentioned above, residents are viewed as some of the primary teachers within the Department of Medicine.
 Some of these teaching opportunities will also be observed by department faculty to help the resident refine the style and effectiveness of their teaching.
 Teaching opportunities will include:

 - Residents are in charge of running ward rounds.
 Medical students and interns present to the resident during rounds.
 The attending hospitalist is considered the resident’s consultant, with the resident retaining the primary decision-making role for the patients on their service.

 - During the months on medical wards, the Chief Residents and Firm Chiefs are assigned to do walk round once each week with one of the residents on their Firm.
 They will observe the resident running the ward rounds and provide feedback on the teaching skills observed during rounds.